 If Fund assets are allowed to deviate too far from the target allocations, there is a possibility that the Fund will fail to meet its investment objectives.
 However, continual rebalancing to the asset allocation targets may result in significant transaction costs, which may also impair the Fund's ability to meet its investment objectives.
 It is anticipated that, due to a continuing need to raise cash to pay benefits and fund capital calls, and because the necessary cash will be generated by the sale of securities in over weighted asset classes, rebalancing will occur via normal operations.
-As a general practice, the General Consultant will recommend appropriate cash flows to the Board on a quarterly basis to address the cash flows needed for normal operations.
-The General Consultant may also recommend cash flows to the Board at other times if necessary.
+As a general practice, the General Consultant will recommend appropriate cash flows to the Board on a quarterly basis to address the cash flows to the Board at other times if necessary.
 The Executive Director has the authority to direct such flows as necessary to meet the ongoing cash needs of the Fund.